-Except for Common Stock to be sold in the Common Stock Offering and except for the Common Stock that may be issued pursuant to the Directors Stock Plan and the Stock Option Plan (see "Management--Board of Directors Compensation" and "--Stock Option Plan"), the Company has agreed not to offer, sell, contract to sell or otherwise issue any Common Stock or other capital stock prior to the expiration of 180 days from the date of this Prospectus without the prior written consent of Lehman Brothers Inc. on behalf of the Representatives and the Lead Managers.
+Except for Common Stock to be sold in the Common Stock Offering and except for the Common Stock that may be issued pursuant to the Directors Stock Plan and the Stock Option Plan (see "Management--Board of Directors Compensation" and "--Stock Option Plan"), the Company and the directors and executive officers of the Company have generally agreed not to offer, sell, contract to sell or otherwise issue any Common Stock or other capital stock prior to the expiration of 180 days from the date of this Prospectus without the prior written consent of Lehman Brothers Inc. on behalf of the Representatives and the Lead Managers.
 In addition, in connection with the offering of shares of Common Stock by certain stockholders of the Company in September 1996, Messrs.
 Erbey and Wish agreed not to offer, sell or otherwise dispose of any shares of Common Stock for a period of one year from the closing of such offering on September 30, 1996 without the consent of the representative of the underwriters of such offering.